 We’ve all heard of the 3 L’s before: location, location, and… you guessed it, location.
 When it comes to where you shoot your professional video, you have a lot of location options to choose from.
-Whether you want a residential home, or a specific outdoor location for your video, this is a critical element you need to get right, and each kind of location comes with its unique set of pros and cons.
+Whether you want a residential home, small studio locations, or a specific outdoor shot for your video, this is a critical element you need to get right, and each kind of location comes with its unique set of pros and cons.
 The first step to any professional video production project, and to determining the your location, should be to develop your video creative brief.
 Fully developing the vision for your professional video will help direct what kind of location will be needed to clearly communicate your story and align with your brand’s message.

 While we have a whole article dedicated to film location scouting for professional video production, as well as specific articles for individual locations and how to properly scout them, we’ll be taking a closer look at studio locations in this article.
 From the various pros and cons, to different aspects of studios you might not have considered before, this article will hopefully give you an introductory understanding of whether or not a studio is the ideal location for your professional video.

 Chances are you’ve seen a lot of videos shot in a studio, whether you realize it or not.
 Studios offer many benefits to videographers and are extremely versatile in the kind of atmosphere you can create.
 The most attractive advantages studios offer, though, come down to their price and their transformative properties.

 Studio locations are usually the most affordable kind of location you can shoot at in comparison to others like residential homes, outdoor locations, and commercial buildings.
 For many brands looking to create a high-quality video but are looking for an affordable location, studios are typically their answer.
 But be aware that if you’re looking into bringing in a lot of props and set designs, your overall cost could increase so much, you might be better off renting out a space that’s already built and staged to your needs.